How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Liver function: The effect of liver function on how this medication works for you has not been determined.
-It is possible that decreased liver function may increase the likelihood of experiencing side effects.
-If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver function: If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Tumour lysis syndrome: Venetoclax, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
 This can overwhelm the body with waste products from the cells.
 As a result, the body may not be able to keep up with getting rid of all the waste.
 When this happens, you may have nausea, shortness of breath, cloudy urine, or joint pain.
 This is called tumour lysis syndrome.
 Your doctor may prescribe some medications to help your body get rid of the waste products.
 Make sure you understand how to use these medications and report any of these signs or symptoms to your doctor immediately.